 Buying from your Predecessor

-Almost every JET buys stuff from their predecessor.
-Your predecessor might give you a flat rate just to take it all, or they might give you a line-by-line price tag on each item, or they might realize that the used couch that they paid 1000 yen for isn’t worth haggling over, and just give you […]
+Last updated: August 2025 You may have heard or read (or even just experienced) it but almost every JET buys stuff from their predecessor.
+Your predecessor might give you a flat rate just to take it all, or they might give you a line-by-line price tag on each item, or they might realize that the […]